kulberg/Useful_Things/README.txt

 This is the place if you're a potential employer looking to see what I'm capable of!
 And yes I do freelance work (mostly 3D printing, scripting, and data)

-Bonus: Here'sa  little game that teaches itself how not to lose (no Python required!)
+Bonus: Here's a  little game that teaches itself how not to lose (no Python required!)
 - https://trinket.io/python/867bf8f1a4

 __FSM_Interface.py__